1-max-1/heli-avionics/README.md

 # heli-avionics
 This repository contains the electronics and software for a flight controller.
 This controller is designed to run a coaxial helicopter using brushed DC motors.
-I had to learn alot for this project, as there were several things I had no experience with, such as the radio transciever circuitry.
+I had to learn alot for this project, as there were several things I had no experience with, such as the radio transceiver circuitry.
 However it was fun to make and I think the pcb turned out well.

 <img src="https://github.com/user-attachments/assets/528543c5-ad05-44f8-a49a-dd642d59fcf7" alt="Description" width="70%">